dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-6 System Tuning.md

 ## System Tuning {#sec:SysTune}

 After successfully completing all the hard work of tuning an application to exploit all the intricate facilities of the CPU microarchitecture, the last thing we want is for the system firmware, the OS, or the kernel to destroy all our efforts.
-The most highly tuned application will mean very little if it is intermittently disrupted by a System Management Interrupt (SMI), a BIOS interrupt that halts the entire OS in order to execute firmware code.
+The most highly tuned application will mean very little if it is intermittently disrupted by a System Management Interrupt (SMI), a BIOS interrupt that halts the entire OS to execute firmware code.
 Such interrupt might run for up to 10s to 100s of milliseconds at a time.

 Fair to say, developers usually have little to no control over the environment in which the application is executed.
 When we ship the product, it's unrealistic to tune every setup a customer might have.
 Usually, large-enough organizations have separate Operations (Ops) Teams, which handles such sort of issues.
 Nevertheless, when communicating with members of such teams, it's important to understand what else can limit the application to show its best performance.